 2- Oil Cooler Prep: Drain Engine Oil.

 As I posted in the past, I drain my oil out of the strainer housing, which is excellent for this upgrade since I have to remove the old screen strainer, spring, and cap.
-My Previous Post: Steps I Take To Do My TBR7 Oil Changes.
+Previous Post: Steps I Take To Do My TBR7 Oil Changes.

 3.- Oil Lines Prep: Mark oil flow through the oil flow hub.